Ships now

 Editors, terminals, cloud agents, and CLIs all solve different pieces.

-Error badges and routing shortcuts turn failing output into a directed debugging prompt.
+Error badges and routing shortcuts turn failing output into a directed debugging prompt without sending the whole project away.

 Privacy posture